-Giovanni Dell' Orto was appointed as a Director in February 2011.
-Mr. Dell' Orto was in May 2019.
-Mr. Melhuus is a Director president and chief executive officer of DLS Drilling, Logistics and Services from 1994 to He holds an MSc in industrial economics of Executive Management positions at August 2006.
-He is a member of the board and Technology Management from of Energy Developments and Investments Corporation (EDIC).
-He also is a nonexecutive member of the board of directors of Gas Plus S.p.a., an Italian company listed on the Milan Stock Exchange, Mr. Dell' Orto Executive Officer of Saipem and was a HitecVision, and Research Analyst at ABG board member of Agip and Snam.
-Mr. Dell' Sundal Collier Partners LLP.
-Mr Melhuus is Orto is an Argentinean citizen, resident in a Norwegian citizen residing in Norway.
-Switzerland.
+Giovanni Dell' Orto was appointed as a Director in February 2011, Mr. Dell' Orto was president and chief executive officer of DLS Drilling, Logistics and Services from 1994 to August 2006.
+He is a member of the board of Energy Developments and Investments Corporation (EDIC).
+Mr. Dell' Orto also has served as chairman and Chief Executive Officer of Saipem and was a board member of Agip and Snam.
+Mr. Dell' Orto is an Argentinean citizen, resident in Switzerland.